Be inspired: The Must-Sees

-Top of the list is of course Turner Contemporary in Margate, host of Turner Prize.
+Top of the list is of course Turner Contemporary in Margate.
 The world-class art gallery showcases the very best in contemporary art alongside historic works by masters.
-As the Prize “comes home”, stand on the site where its namesake JWM Turner found the inspiration for some of his most famous works (and fell in love with his landlady Mrs Booth!) then connect with your own creativity at the gallery’s many workshops and activities for all ages.
+Stand on the site where its namesake JWM Turner found the inspiration for some of his most famous works (and fell in love with his landlady Mrs Booth!) then connect with your own creativity at the gallery’s many workshops and activities for all ages.

 Turn the enrichment of art into the thrill of a rollercoaster ride - head to Margate’s other iconic attraction, Dreamland.
 Soar up high on the Big Wheel for sensational views, take the adrenaline-fuelled Drop, speed along the amusement park’s signature 100-year-old Scenic Railway, then boogie the night away to live music at the scenic sessions.

 From on high to underground, Margate’s richness extends beneath the surface, with the wondrous Shell Grotto and Margate Caves, close to the Old Town.
 Adorned with 4.6million shells, all in astounding patterns, the mysterious grotto was discovered unexpectedly in 1835 and continues to amaze anyone who delves deep within it.
 A few streets away, at the newly reopened Margate Caves, you can glimpse the covert life of 19th century aristocrats, who used this old chalk mine cavern as a party palace!